titanknis/Nixos-Installation-Guide/README.md

 ## System Configuration

 There are some UEFI system setup changes that need to be configured for NixOS to install properly.
 To access the menu on your machine and make the changes, do a quick web search specific to your model.
-For example, on my HP, you need to press `F9` at the beginning of a boot to access the menu.
+For example, on my HP, you need to press `F12` at the beginning of a boot to access the uefi menu.

 Once in the menu: